EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 ### Multiple-Column Forms

 EasyAdmin doesn't support multi-column form layouts.
-However, you can use the `css_class` form field to create these advanced layouts.
-The `css_class` value is applied to the parent `<div>` element which contains the field label, the field widget, the field help and the optional field errors:
+However, you can use the `css_class` option of each form field to create these advanced layouts:

 ![Multi-column form](../images/easyadmin-form-multi-column.png)